 To find out which chemicals are in a given product, check its Materials Safety Data Sheet (MSDS), which lists ingredients and potential health hazards, and can be obtained from the manufacturer.

-By law, US schools cannot give art supplies with any hazard warning to K-6 school children.
+By law, US schools cannot give art supplies without any hazard warning to K-6 school children.

 Save paint left on a palette by covering the palette to prohibit drying, scraping remaining printmaking ink off and put in an airtight jar that is suitable for storing solvents and paints.
 Use a tube wringer to squeeze out as much paint as possible from the tube when it’s near empty.